haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 [caprieval]
 # this is only for this tutorial to check the performance at the rigidbody stage
-reference_fname = "4G6M_matched.pdb"
+reference_fname = "pdbs/4G6M_matched.pdb"

 [flexref]
 # Acceptable percentage of model failures
 tolerance = 5
 # CDR to surface ambig restraints
-ambig_fname = "ambig-CDR-NMR-epitope-act.tbl"
+ambig_fname = "restraints/ambig-paratope-NMR-epitope-act.tbl"
 # Restraints to keep the antibody chains together
-unambig_fname = "unambig.tbl"
+unambig_fname = "restraints/antibody-unambig.tbl"

 [emref]
 # CDR to surface ambig restraints
-ambig_fname = "ambig-CDR-NMR-epitope-act.tbl"
+ambig_fname = "restraints/ambig-paratope-NMR-epitope-act.tbl"
 # Restraints to keep the antibody chains together
-unambig_fname = "unambig.tbl"
+unambig_fname = "restraints/antibody-unambig.tbl"

 [clustfcc]